hockeybuggy/hockeybuggy.com/_drafts/2014-09-02-misc_7VBiYkyD.md

 ### War on Caps Lock

 I really hate the caps lock key; I hate it almost to the point where I have considered writing tirades about how useless it is.
+I've almost disowned my sister over her persistence in keeping her caps lock key.
 But instead, I am gonna quickly rant about here.
 Feel free to skip it.

 `<rant>`